shubhanjali-awadhiya/home-loan-wizard/README.md

        * 1000.00
        * $1000
        * 1000
+       * $1,000.00
+       * $1,000
+       * 1,000.00
+       * 1,000
+    * Down payment cannot be MORE than purchase price.
+    * Possible Error Messages:
+      * 'The price needs to be a valid dollar amount, greater than $0, and no less than the down payment.'
+      * 'The down payment needs to be a valid dollar amount, though it can be $0.'
   8. Credit score estimation
     * This screen will request an estimate of the user's credit score.
     * Acceptable values include: